OWASP/www-chapter-toronto/index.md

 Upcoming Sessions
 -----------------

-**SPACE IS LIMITED!
-FIRST COME FIRST SERVE**

-**Date/Time**: March 24, 2020, 6:30 PM to 8:30 PM EDT
+**Date/Time**: April 22, 2020, 6:30 PM to 8:30 PM EDT

-**Location**: Virtually at Okta's Zoom: https://okta.zoom.us/j/442159392
+**Location**: Virtually on YouTube: https://www.youtube.com/watch?v=RlKZXiHKaG4

 **Presentation summary:**

-**Shifting Security Left: Creating a Security Centric Development Organization**

-Software as a Service(SaaS) delivery is agile, undergoes fast iterations and needs to ship early to provide value to customers.
-Security can be more often than not an after-thought and vulnerabilities found after release can be expensive to fix or re-architect.
-Security teams don't scale with the size of the development organization and there is an increasing need to include security as early in the development lifecycle as possible.
-This talk will cover:

-1. Strategies and tools to embed security early within the CI/CD pipeline with examples.
-2. The need to build secure-by-default libraries and software design to abstract security away from the developer with focus on a JAVA stack
-3. Fostering a culture of security within a development organization
-4. Data driven approaches to reduce time to patch vulnerabilities while mitigating risk of regression

-Who is this talk for?
-This talk is for security engineers looking to be closer to their development organization or developers looking to scale security within their organization.
+**Lift and Adrift: Understanding Threats in an AWS Environment**

+The security landscape continues to change as more workloads migrate to cloud services such as AWS.
+At this point, attacks targeting on-premise environments are generally well understood and mitigated.
+However, the complexity of cloud services and the ease with which they can be used lead to an array of new attack vectors arising from misconfigured resources.

+This talk will provide examples of these new attack vectors in AWS environments, ways to identify these vectors, and finally steps to mitigate them (individually and across an organisation).
+It is intended to be an introductory talk, and does not require advanced knowledge of AWS services.

 **Presenter bio:**

-**Varrun Ramani**

-Varrun is the tech lead of the Engineering Security team at Okta, a cloud based enterprise identity company.
-His interest in security started with participating in CTFs and organizing them, leading to a stint on the offensive side as a security engineer at VMware.
-His passion for building things led him to Okta where he builds features and tools to keep the platform and product secure and evangelizes security among developers.
+**Jason Plummer**

+Jason Plummer is a Senior Security Consultant at Security Compass in Toronto, focusing on the offensive side of security.
+He spends most days at the intersection of application and cloud security.
+Prior to going on the offensive, Jason spent time on the defensive side with experience in the SOC and his national CSIRT.